-Texting suicide case: Michelle Carter faces 20 years at sentencing
+Woman sentenced to 15 months in texting suicide case

 "And, finally, she did not issue a simple additional instruction: Get out of the truck."

 The state argued that the evidence was damning.
 Carter sent Roy numerous text messages urging him to commit suicide, listened over the phone as he suffocated -- and failed to alert authorities or his family that he'd died.
-Moniz agreed.

 "This court has found that Carter's actions and failure to act where it was her self-created duty to Roy since she put him in that toxic environment constituted reckless conduct," the judge said.
 "The court finds that the conduct caused the death of Mr. Roy."